 June 1st to June 8th.

-£395 for a WIS including camping, meals and ferry.
+£395 for a Beneficiary including camping, meals and ferry.

 From there we will travel North to St Mere-Eglise one of the many picturesque towns in Normandy where the American paratroopers from the 505th were scattered around the town.
 John Steele unfortunately got tangled on the spire of the church and the story will be told on this day!